Sacred-Pixel/LearnCyber-Academy-Intermediate-Capstone-Breach-Simulation/README.md

 ---

+### 🏢 Project Context

+This simulation was conducted as part of the LearnCyber Academy curriculum.
+The scenario involves a mid-sized enterprise facing multiple concurrent security incidents.
+My role, in collaboration with my partner, was to act as the Incident Response and GRC team to secure the environment and report to the Board of Directors.

+---

 ### 👥 The Team
 * **[Partner Name A] - Technical Lead**
   * Focus: Malware analysis, IOC extraction, attack chain reconstruction, and SOC reporting.